ssmkhrj/tic-tac-toe-react/README.md

 }
 ```

-## Sorting the moves in either ascending or descending order
+## Sort the moves in either ascending or descending order

 In this improvement we need to add a button that toggles the order in which the moves are displayed.
 Currently it is always displayed in ascending order (_i.e from game start to the latest move_), but we need to add a button to toggle this ordering from ascending to descending (_i.e from latest move to game start_) and visa-versa.